Zuckerberg's congressional survival guide: Tips from experts - WDEF

 |

-NEW YORK (AP) — As Mark Zuckerberg prepares to testify before Congress over Facebook’s privacy fiasco, public-relations experts who have prepped CEOs before have plenty of advice on handling the hot seat.
+NEW YORK (AP) — Now that Mark Zuckerberg is set to testify before Congress, he’ll need to seek advice not just from lawyers but also from communications specialists on addressing Facebook’s privacy fiasco.

+Public-relations experts who have prepped CEOs before say that congressional hearings are more political theater than public policy.
+The so-called “optics” – how things look – are as important as what you say.

-Among them: Appear sympathetic and be ready for a beating.
+Other advice for the Facebook CEO?
+Appear sympathetic and be ready for a beating.
 Take responsibility.
 Don’t feign ignorance.

-And keep in mind that this is more political theater than public policy.
-The so-called “optics” -how things look- are as important as what you say.
+The stakes are high for Zuckerberg’s April 11 appearance before the House Energy and Commerce Committee.

 “It’s an intense, grinding experience, draining psychologically and physically,” said Ronn Torossian, founder and CEO of the PR agency 5WPR.